Europe’s renowned tech hub is gaining tremendous popularity recently. Expats love it, but is Lisbon still cheap? Let’s compare!

 Lisbon for the Portuguese

-This means that Lisbon is no longer as cheap as it once was for people who earn Portuguese salaries.
+This means Lisbon is no longer as cheap as it once was for people earning Portuguese salaries.
 Of course, wages increase annually, but not as much as inflation in times of Covid and the Ukraine war.

 For locals who’ve lived in Lisbon for most of their lives, the difference in purchasing power is quite noteworthy.
 Like any other country, the locals are worried about their financial situation.